AleksiKaa/QuizSite/README.md

 That is why there are duplicate tests in the files.
 Feel free to ignore the duplicate tests.
 Specifics for passing the tests are given in the test files.
-Tests can be run with the shell command deno test --allow-all --unstable
+Tests can be run with the shell command 'deno test --allow-all --unstable'